Targeted Review of the Accounting Standards Framework

 - The importance of harmonisation with Australia for Tier 2 for-profit disclosures.

-- Do the PBE tier size criteria need to be revisited (for NFP and public sector entities)?
+- If the PBE tier size criteria needed to be revisited (for NFP and public sector entities)